Battle of Sankt Michael

 Eugène de Beauharnais' Army of Italy, which was advancing northeast in pursuit of Archduke John.
 When he learned of Jellacic's presence, Eugène sent Grenier with two divisions to intercept the Austrian column.

 Grenier's lead division duly intercepted Jellacic's force and attacked.
 Though the Austrians were able to hold off the French at first, they were unable to get away.
-The second French division's arrival secured a clear numerical superiority over Jellacic, who was critically short of cavalry and artillery.
+The second French division's arrival secured a clear numerical superiority over Jellacic, who was critically short of cavalry (only 60 horsemen) and artillery (one half-battery against two Grenier's batteries), and also had a poorly trained Landwehr with a total number of up to 2,880.
 Grenier's subsequent French assault broke the Austrian lines and captured thousands of prisoners.
 When Jellacic joined John it was with only a fraction of his original force.

 Background

 In the opening encounters of the 1809 war between France and Austria, Emperor Napoleon beat Feldmarschall-Leutnant Johann von Hiller at the battles of Abensberg and Landshut on 20 and 21 April.
 The following day, Napoleon defeated Generalissimo Archduke Charles at the Battle of Eckmühl, forcing him to retreat through Regensberg (Ratisbon) to the Danube's north bank with the main army.
 On the south bank, Hiller fell back to the east with his own VI Armeekorps, Feldmarschall-Leutnant Archduke Louis' V Armeekorps, and Feldmarschall-Leutnant Michael von Kienmayer's II Reserve Armeekorps, pursued by Marshal André Masséna.